it985/my-stars/README.md

 *   [Warzone2100/warzone2100](https://github.com/Warzone2100/warzone2100) - Command the forces of The Project in a b

-*   [danielkrupinski/Osiris](https://github.com/danielkrupinski/Osiris) - Free open-source game cheat for Counter-
+*   [danielkrupinski/Osiris](https://github.com/danielkrupinski/Osiris) - Free and open-source game hack for Count

 *   [lewissbaker/cppcoro](https://github.com/lewissbaker/cppcoro) - A library of C++ coroutine abstractions